Are We a Match?

 - Does the idea of sharing and maintaining common areas with neighbors appeal to you?

 - Do you want to be part of a community dedicated to reducing its environmental impact?

 - Are you comfortable lending and borrowing tools, cars, outdoor equipment, etc with your neighbors?

-- Do you like the idea of going hiking, camping, biking, rafting...with your neighbors?
+- Do you like the idea of going hiking, camping, biking, rafting, etc with your neighbors?

-- Do you like the idea of weekly community dinners?
+- Do you like the idea of several community dinners a week?